-Telethon Kids lead Australian first study examining impact of COVID-19 on family wellbeing
+Telethon Kids lead study into impact of COVID on family wellbeing

 Researchers from the West Australian based Telethon Kids Institute are investigating the effects of COVID-19 on the wellbeing of more than 2,000 families living in the northern suburbs of Perth, measuring their perceived stress, financial hardship and family functioning during the pandemic.